Turkmenistan, Iran or Azerbaijan, Armenia, Georgia

 Important Note - From Ashgabat, our journey may head west through more of Uzbekistan towards the Caspian Sea and across to Azerbaijan.
 Alternatively we will head south to the border with Iran and cross through the country before entering Armenia.
 Both routes come together again in Tatev in Armenia.
 Which route we take will depend on the current situation with regard to border closures, Caspian Sea ferry operations, and regional security issues.
 We will make a final decision on which route we will take a couple of months before each trip departs.

-Iran route - After crossing into Iran, our first stop will be Mashhad, the holiest city in Iran.
+Iran route: After crossing into Iran, our first stop will be Mashhad, the holiest city in Iran.
 Here we can see the Imam Reza Shrine, where the eighth Shia Imam, Ali al-Rida is buried.
 Our route west towards Esfahan from here is flexible and may include stops to explore the Morteza Ali Canyon, and the old adobe village of Esfahak, destroyed by the big earthquake in 1978.

 Iran route - For many, Esfahan, will be the highlight of their travels through Iran.
 Exploring the huge main square, bazaars, beautifully mosaiced mosques, and the famous bridges will take up a couple of days here.
 From Esfahan we head north towards Kashan, famous for Persian ceramics, and woollen & silk carpets and then onward towards the capital Tehran.
 This is a friendly city, and we can visit the Golestan Palace, several excellent museums, and in the evening perhaps take a walk up from Darband where there are many restaurants and cafes either side of the river which forms the start of the hiking trail up to Mount Tochal.